enes

 4.5.
 Social Media Users:

-We are present on different social media platforms and may process identification, contact, commercial, and other data made visible or shared by the user with other members of the platform, including curriculum data (e.g., LinkedIn).
-For more information, please refer to our Social Media Policy.
+We are present on different social media platforms and may process identification, contact, commercial and other data that the user enables to be viewed or shared with other users of the social network, including curricular data, for example LinkedIn.
+For more information, please consult our Social Media Policy.

 4.6.
 Complainants: